 To create my sculptures, I remove much of the original exterior wood, exposing the tree's inner core.
 Guided by the natural shape of the piece, I exaggerate many of the tree's existing features.
 The contrasting black coloration is added using a torch.
 Over time, the sculpture will weather to a light grey coloration while the torched areas will remain black.

 While viewing these trees turned into sculptures, it is humbling to ponder the changing world they endured.
 Their resilience to natural forces working against them gave them their beauty.

 In 2005, after two seasons of working in Yellowstone National Park, I moved to Montana.
 Back then, I spent the majority of my days in the mountains searching for shed elk antlers.
 These, I would sell to antler artists across the state.

-Working with juniper has been a self taught endeavor spanning the last eight years.
+Working with juniper has been a self taught endeavor spanning the last ten years.
 I’ve come up with my own techniques, and in some cases built custom tools to get the job done.
-I do most of the work out of my small workshop in Three Forks, Montana.
+I do most of the work out of my home workshop in Helena, Montana.